hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/_docs/driver_2.md

 - **Error Handling:** `DriverBase` methods lack comprehensive error handling.
 Robust error handling within methods, particularly `get_url`, `scroll`, and other actions, would improve resilience to unexpected situations.
 Throwing specific exception types and handling them in calling functions is a crucial improvement.
 - **Explicit Typing:** While `typing` is used, leveraging `typing.List` and other type hints within function signatures could further improve maintainability, particularly for collections.
 - **Method Completeness:** The `# ...` comments indicate implementation details are omitted.
 These should be filled in to make the code complete.
-- **Dependency Management:**  The dependency management strategy (using imports from a `src` package) is good for modularity and should be consistent with the larger project structure.
+- **Dependency Management:**  The dependency management Startegy (using imports from a `src` package) is good for modularity and should be consistent with the larger project structure.

 **Relationships with Other Parts of the Project:**